Milford Haven Waterway SSSI: Biology

 The various habitats within the Haven support a rich assemblage of flowering plants.
 The site supports some of the largest populations in Pembrokeshire of species that have seen a marked decline at the national level over recent years.
 These populations include dwarf eelgrass (Zostera noltei), marsh pea (Lathyrus palustris), spurge-laurel (Daphne laureola) and wayfaring tree (Viburnum lantana).
 Other nationally rare or scarce flowering plants include rock sea-lavender (Limonium procerum spp. cambrense), musk stork's-bill (Erodium moschatum), marsh mallow (Althaea officinalis) and chamomile (Chamaemelum nobile).
 The coastal slopes throughout the Haven support a rich assemblage of mosses and liverworts.
 The nationally rare moss Tortula cuneifolia is another species that has undergone a significant decline in Britain in recent years, has been recorded within the site.
 Nationally scarce lower plants include the mosses Bryum torquescens and Weissia perssonii along with the liverwort Cololejeunea minutissima.

-The saltmarsh and mudflats within the Haven support significant numbers of over-wintering wildfowl and waders.
+The saltmarsh and mudflats within the Haven support significant numbers of overwintering wildfowl and waders.
 This number rises during particularly hard winters, when the mild Pembrokeshire climate results in the Haven population becoming augmented by wildfowl and waders coming in from other estuaries to the east that have become frozen.
 Species of special interest within the Haven include little grebe (Tachybaptus ruficollis), shelduck (Tadorna tadorna), Eurasian wigeon (Anas penelope), Eurasian teal (Anas crecca), dunlin (Calidris alpina) and Eurasian curlew (Numenius arquata).
 The Haven makes up the lower part of the Cleddau catchment, an area recognised as being one of the most important places in southern Britain for otter.